mddanish00/LNAssist/README.md

 ### Set Series and Volume
 ```
-ln.set_series(short name, full name, vol)
+ln.set_series(series, vol)
 ```
-Fill in the short name, full name and the volume in the function.
+Fill in the series name and the volume in the function.

 This function is used to assign the file created and download after this in the appropriate folder.
 You have to run this function every time the current series that